themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.0.9.4 - XX/XX/XXXX =

+* Fixed: When custom elements are filtered in, make sure they appear for selection within the "Columns" element.

 = 2.0.9.3 - 10/01/2015 =

 * Fixed: Javascript errors in builder from incorrect divider element options (for framework 2.2-2.4 themes).